Avoid Content Duplication When Scaling a Content Site Fast

 • Recrawl the merged URL with Search Console URL Inspection and confirm the response code is 301 and the destination is the canonical URL.

-• Re-check the Pages report 1-2 weeks later: “Duplicate” reasons should drop.
+• Re-check the Pages report 2 to 4 weeks later: “Duplicate” reasons should fall.

 • Confirm the sitemap no longer lists the merged-away URLs (grep the build output).